IvyMunialo/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 13 Print a file from a directory script 14 Create a symbolic link script 15 Copy all HTML files from current directory to parent directory
+script 13 Print a file from a directory script 14 Create a symbolic link script 15 Copy all HTML files from current directory to parent directory script 16 moves all files beginning with an uppercase letter to the directory /tmp/u